d4hines/flamingo-docs/docs/basics/verifying_your_program.md

+---
-# Verifying Your Program ✔️
+title: Verifying Your Program ✔️
+---

+## Running our First Analysis

 Having written our fruit and basket system, it's now verify it for correctness.
 To do this, copy it into